Damovisa/SampleQuestions/README.md

  * Hello World returned in an object - content negotiation will allow that object to be returned as XML or JSON depending on the `Accept` header in the request
  * The Sample Questions API - Get a single sample question or a random set of 10.
  * Adding HATEOAS-style links to the returned objects
- * Building a basic API that uses the API
+ * Building a basic web site that uses the API